-Figure 1: Sign conventions for shear forces Q and bending moments $M{SW}$ , $M{WV}$ , $M_H$ Page 8 January 2006 2.
+Figure 1: Sign conventions for shear forces Q{SW} , Q{WV} and bending moments M{SW} , M{WV} and M{WH} Page 8 July 2009 2.
 Still water loads 2.1 General 2.1.1 In general the vertical still water bending moment and the shear force of the individual loading condition is to be applied.
 The shipbuilder has to submit for each of the loading condition defined in Ch 4, Sec 7 a longitudinal strength calculation.
 The values of still water vertical bending moment and shear force are to be treated as the upper limits with respect to hull girder strength.
-In general, the design cargo and ballast loading conditions, based on amount of bunker, fresh water and stores at departure and arrival, are to be considered for the $M{SW}$ and $Q{SW}$ calculations.
+In general, the design cargo and ballast loading conditions, based on amount of bunker, fresh water and stores at departure and arrival, are to be considered for the M{SW} and Q{SW} calculations.
 Where the amount and disposition of consumables at any intermediate stage of the voyage are considered more severe, calculations for such intermediate conditions are to be submitted in addition to those for departure and arrival conditions.
 Also, where any ballasting and/or deballasting is intended during voyage, calculations of the intermediate condition just before and just after ballasting and/or deballasting any ballast tank are to be submitted and where approved included in the loading manual for guidance.
 2.1.2 Partially filled ballast tanks in ballast loading conditions Ballast loading conditions involving partially filled peak and/or other ballast tanks at departure, arrival or during intermediate conditions are not permitted to be used as design conditions unless: - design stress limits are satisfied for all filling levels between empty and full, and - for BC-A and BC-B ships, longitudinal strength of hull girder in flooded condition according to Ch 5, Sec 1, [2.1.3] is complied with for all filling levels between empty and full.
-However, for the purpose of design, it is acceptable if, in each condition at departure, arrival and, where required by [2.1.1], any intermediate condition, the tanks intended to be partially filled are assumed to be empty and full.
-In addition, the specified partly filled level in the intended condition is to be considered.
-2.1.3 Partially filled ballast tanks in cargo loading conditions In cargo loading conditions, the requirement in [2.1.2] applies to the peak tanks only.
-2.2 Still water bending moment 2.2.1 The design still water bending moments $M{SW,H}$ and $M{SW,S}$ at any hull transverse section are the maximum still water bending moments calculated, in hogging and sagging conditions, respectively, at that hull transverse section for the loading conditions, as defined in [2.1.1].
+To demonstrate compliance with all filling levels between empty and full, it will be acceptable if, in each condition at departure, arrival, and where required by [2.1.1], any intermediate condition, the tanks intended to be partially filled are assumed to be: - empty - full - partially filled at intended level Where multiple tanks are intended to be partially filled, all combinations of empty, full or partially filled at intended level for those tanks are to be investigated.
+(RCN 2, effective from 1 July 2008) 2.1.3 Partially filled ballast tanks in cargo loading conditions In cargo loading conditions, the requirement in [2.1.2] applies to the peak tanks only.
+2.1.4 Sequential ballast water exchange Requirements of [2.1.2] and [2.1.3] are not applicable to ballast water exchange using the sequential method.
+(RCN 2, effective from 1 July 2008) 2.2 Still water bending moment 2.2.1 The design still water bending moments $M{SW,H}$ and $M{SW,S}$ at any hull transverse section are the maximum still water bending moments calculated, in hogging and sagging conditions, respectively, at that hull transverse section for the loading conditions, as defined in [2.1.1].
 Greater values may be considered if defined by the Designer.
 2.2.2 If the design still water bending moments are not defined, at a preliminary design stage, at any hull transverse section, the longitudinal distributions shown in Fig 2 may be considered.
-In Fig 2, $M{SW}$ is the design still water bending moment amidships, in hogging or sagging conditions, whose values are to be taken not less than those obtained, in kN.m, from the following formulae: hogging conditions:
+In Fig 2, M{SW} is the design still water bending moment amidships, in hogging or sagging conditions, whose values are to be taken not less than those obtained, in kN.m, from the following formulae: hogging conditions:

-$$M{SW.H} = 175CL^2B(C_B + 0.7)10^{-3} - M{WV.H}$$ • sagging conditions:
+$$M{SW,H} = 175CL^2B(C_B + 0.7)10^{-3} - M{WV,H}$$ • sagging conditions: